ORSKA

 Scarab

-The scarab is commonly associated with ancient Egypt, but it also has symbolic significance in Hinduism, where it is seen as a symbol of life, transformation and spiritual development.
-It is associated with the sun and life energy - the scarab's painstaking work is equated with rolling the brightest star into the sky.
-The scarab carved in arang wood in the Kembali jewelry collection can be found in silver and gold-plated necklaces.
+The scarab is most often associated with ancient Egypt, but it holds symbolic significance in Hinduism as well, where it represents life, transformation, and spiritual growth.
+Linked to the sun and life energy, the scarab’s persistent work is likened to rolling the sun across the sky.
+In the Kembali collection, scarabs carved from arang wood appear in silver and gold-plated necklaces.

 up